Indellient/liftoff-modern-application-automation/README.md

 ## Example 2: Application Automation

+> _I want to define my Application's Build Process and Lifecycle Behaviors as Code_

 Our second example consists of two pipelines - an application build pipeline and an infrastructure pipeline.
 The first builds a Chef Habitat Package that is uploaded to the Habitat Public Builder and used as an input to the infrastructure pipeline that is now making use of the Terraform Habitat Provisioner.

 ### Example 2, Part 1: Application Build Pipeline